TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 #### 8th Level: Faithful Brother

+Charm Resistance:
+Monks use willpower and faith to avoid being charmed.
++20% resistance to charms.

 TH (To Hit): + 1
 #### 9th Level: Disciple
 Disciples normally follow a Superior Master, in the hopes that they will be marked as faithful.

+Magic Resistance:
+Monks start receiving resistances to magic as their faith grow stronger.
++5% magic resistance.

 #### 10th Level: Faithful Disciple

+Dodge:

+To become more elusive and hard to hit in battle, monks are trained to not be hit.
+The monk in training will be blindfolded, and have his/her ears plugged up with beeswax.
+The monk will them practice combat against 8 enemies who will attack from all sides.
+This exercise teaches the monk how to sense enemies.
++10% dodge.

 Receive another stunning blow.